Dmitry Yazov: Post–war military career

 In 1962, Yazov commanded Soviet ground forces in Oriente Province, Cuba, during the Cuban Missile Crisis, where he personally worked with Cuban Defence Minister Raúl Castro.
 The unit, which was headquartered at Holguín Air Base, was ordered to attack Guantanamo Bay Naval Base with KS-1 Komet nuclear cruise missiles if war with the United States started.

 In 1971–1973, he commanded the 32nd Army Corps in the Crimean region of the Odessa Military District.
 In 1979–1980, Yazov was commander of the Central Group of Forces in Czechoslovakia.
 He was commanding the Far East Military District in the northern summer of 1986, when, according to Time magazine, he made a favourable impression on General Secretary Mikhail Gorbachev, which led to later promotions.
 He was appointed Soviet Defence Minister on 30 May 1987, after Marshal Sergei Sokolov was sacked as a result of the Mathias Rust incident two days earlier.
 From June 1987 to July 1990, Yazov was a candidate member of the Politburo.
 He was a key part of Black January.
-Yazov was responsible for deployment of Russian OMON commando units to Latvia and Lithuania in early 1991.
+Yazov was responsible for deployment of Soviet OMON commando units to Latvia and Lithuania in early 1991.
 During the August Coup of 1991, Yazov was a member of the State Emergency Committee.
 For supporting the GKChP, the government of Valentin Pavlov was dismissed and, accordingly, Yazov lost the post of Minister of Defence.
 During the Yeltsin period, Yazov was prosecuted and acquitted in 1994.